Judith C. Jones Fellowship for Trainers of Color

-The JCJ Fellowship is for trainers of color at any level of experience building the power of left and social justice organizations.
-The 2021 Fellowship centers on one-on-one coaching with a TFC Core Trainer.
-Coaches nominate eligible Fellows to apply; if accepted, Fellows receive individualized coaching around the craft group facilitation, movement education, and training for social justice movement building.
+The JCJ Fellowship is for Black, Indigenous, and other trainers of color at any level of experience building the power of left and social justice organizations.
+Recent Fellowships center on one-on-one coaching with a TFC Core Trainer.
+Coaches nominate eligible Fellows to apply; if accepted, Fellows receive individualized coaching around the craft of group facilitation, movement education, and training for social justice movement building.
 Fellows receive additional learning opportunities with Training for Change, including scholarships and travel stipends to public workshops.
 Full details below.

 Fellowship at a Glance

 Individualized Coaching with a TFC Core Trainer.
 Regular coaching sessions to track your learning goals, create work plans, and reflect on your practice.
 Coaches are invested in your skill-building and are you primary contact at TFC over the arc of the Fellowship.

 Workshop Scholarships.
 Full scholarships and travel stipends to any TFC workshop during the Fellowship.